What is a Pastoral Log and Support Plan?

-Support plans are designed to be supportive and to help students develop and improve.
-Usually they are discussed and agreed together but occasionally, if students are not attending lessons, the plans need to be drawn up in a student’s absence.
+Support plans are recorded as concern threads on CEDAR and can be found under the pastoral log section.
+They are designed to be supportive and to help students develop and improve.
+Usually, they are discussed and agreed together but occasionally, if students are not attending lessons, the plans need to be drawn up in a student’s absence.

 In the vast majority of cases, students respond well to support planning and complete the appropriate targets on time.
-At green or amber level, students simply need to make some changes to what they are doing in order to ensure success.
+At yellow or orange level, students simply need to make some changes to what they are doing in order to ensure success.

-In those cases where a student does not respond to a support plan, they will move through a system of green, amber, red and final contract stages, with a review at each stage.
-This happens over a number of weeks and gives the student plenty of time to discuss progress, meet expectations, reflect, develop and improve; and get on track with their studies.
+In those cases where a student does not respond to a support plan, they will move through a system of yellow, orange stages, with a review at each stage; before a final contract overseen by the Guidance Manager.
+This happens over several weeks and gives the student plenty of time to discuss progress and meet expectations.
+They are provided with an opportunity to reflect, develop and improve their studies.

-A red support plan means that if the targets in this support plan are not met then the student risks being withdrawn from the relevant subject.
+A red support plan means that if the targets in this support plan are not met, then the student risks being withdrawn from the relevant subject.
 If the plan relates to more than one subject or a cross-college issue, and improvements are not made, the student could be asked to leave college.
-If you have not already had contact with the student’s Guidance Manager, then you will need to contact them as a matter of urgency.
+If the parent/carer has not already had contact with the student’s Guidance Manager, then they will need to contact them as a matter of urgency.

 What is a Sustainable Study or Final Contract*?